-Hair transplants are mostly done on men, although some women have them as well.
-During this surgical procedure, the surgeon may remove a strip of hair from the back of your head, where the growth is thickest, and then slice the strip into grafts.
-Your doctor may choose instead to shave the back of your head and remove the transplant follicles one by one.
+Hair transplants have traditionally been performed on men, although more women than one my presume have had surgical restoration procedures with great results.
+During a hair transplant surgical procedure, the doctor may remove a strip of hair from the back of your head, where the growth is thickest, and then slice the strip into grafts.
+The surgeon may choose instead to shave the back of your head and remove the transplant follicles one by one.
 These grafts are then inserted into the bald or balding area.

 You may want a transplant because it allows you to use your own hair and the procedure is permanent.
 Once the hair begins to grow, it will perform just like the rest of your hair.
 You won’t have to worry about managing hairpieces or hiding your scalp when you swim or shower.
 It’s the closest thing to getting your old hairline back.

 The surgery is expensive, costing up to $15,000, which won’t be covered by insurance since it’s a cosmetic procedure.
 Your scalp will look pretty beaten up for some time, and it will take six to nine months for you to recover and get the type of hair growth you want.

 Non-Surgical Hair Replacement Systems

 The newer hair systems are light years better than older hairpieces.
 The ventilation caps allow your scalp to breathe, and you can purchase beautiful real hair for the hairpiece.
 The cost of these systems is much less than surgery, but you will be replacing them throughout your lifetime.
 High-quality pieces can easily cost hundreds or thousands of dollars, so you will be making a significant investment.